 PhD Preparation Course: Preparing for the level of Doctoral Studies at the London College of Fashion - history, theory and practice

-This pioneering course will prepare you for the challenges of progressing from postgraduate taught studies to independent research at MPhil and PhD levels as well as acknowledging the benefits that industry experience may bring to research study and vice versa.
+This pioneering short course will prepare you for the challenges of progressing from postgraduate taught studies to independent research at MPhil and PhD level within the UK, as well as enabling you to develop and extend your professional practice through the application of research methodologies.

-This course has a limited number of places and is aimed at industry professionals or EU and International Students who are looking to apply for a PhD but who need support in developing their research proposal, and familiarising themselves with the British doctoral research system.
+This course has a limited number of places and is usually aimed at those who have previously studied at post-graduate level.
+It is also aimed at industry professionals who require support in developing a research proposal, and familiarising themselves with the British doctoral research system.

 The course is delivered in English and applicants whose first language is not English should have an English language score equivalent to I.E.L.T.S 7.0 + (with a 7.0 in writing) or above.

-Please complete and submit the following application form.
+The course fee is £8000.
+Please complete and submit the following application form, before making any payments.

 Your application will be carefully reviewed and considered and we will make contact with a decision as soon as possible, usually within one working week.
 Where we feel you might not be suited to the course, for whatever reason, we will endeavour to provide limited feedback and comment.